 - G12 doesn’t mix with G12 +.

 Unless you are 100% positive that mixing the coolant is okay for your vehicle, you should avoid the practice.
 By veering away from what the manufacturer recommends, you could cause damage to the cooling system and radiator.
-Worst case scenario is that you damage the engine or water pump.
+The worst case scenario is that you damage the engine or water pump.
 These are both repair bills you don’t want to deal with, especially when we are discussing the price of a bottle of coolant.

 How to Choose the Best Coolant